Samuel-IG16/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 * What does a function return that does not use any `return` statement
 * Scope of variables
 * What’s a traceback
-* What are the arithmetic operators and how to use them.
+* What are the arithmetic operators and how to use them

 ### Featured source files
 * Python scripts